by Jan Roberts Parent Educator

 Parenting by Osmosis

 A basic premise of good parenting is one that takes many parents by surprise.
-It is that children learn attitudes, behaviors, lifestyle choices, prejudices, likes and dislikes, compassion and generosity, by osmosis.
+It is that children learn attitudes, behaviors, lifestyle choices, prejudices, likes and dislikes, compassion, and generosity by osmosis.
 They learn by watching and listening to their parents.
-It is challenging for parents to try to be, what they want their children to become.
+It is challenging for parents to try to be that which they want their children to become.

 Do As I Say . . .

 A young couple becoming first-time parents may embark on the parenting journey with the well know phrase, "do as I say, not as I do," polished and ready to go.
 However, many new parents are dismayed to discover that their own behavior and attitudes are copied by their children, who look up to, admire, and mirror their parents ways of embracing life.

 Children most naturally do what their parents do.
 An infant begins to smile at a parent who smiles, to coo as she watches a parent's mouth form words, and will adopt an attitude of calm wellbeing from her parent's demeanor.
 This is just the beginning.

 Since they are the greatest example for their children, parents need to take seriously what it is they're modeling, and to what end.
 Most parents want to raise children who are responsible to themselves and others.
 Individual responsibility is initially taught through routines that involve a child's care of self (brushing teeth) and of their personal possessions (picking up toys and clothing).
 Eventually, responsibility expands within the family unit, then overflows into the school setting and community.
 At the same time, children will be observing the responsible habits and routines of their parents, and their attitudes regarding these.